Home » Edinburgh » Real Mary King’s Close tickets

 By Bus

-If you board Bus No 22, get down at Waverly Steps and walk eight minutes to reach Mary King’s Close.
+If you board Bus No 22, get down at Waverly Steps and walk eight minutes to Mary King’s Close.

 Airport to Mary King’s Close